Top 16 Best Things to do in the Bahamas

 Seeing the Columbus Monument

-Situated on San Salvador Island, in Long Bay, the Columbus Monument is an iconic historical landmark that commemorates the arrival of Christopher Columbus to the New World on October 12th, 1492.
+Situated on San Salvador Island, in Long Bay, the Columbus Monument is a historical landmark that commemorates the arrival of Christopher Columbus to the New World on October 12th, 1492.

 The monument is placed on the floor of the ocean in the exac same spot where Columbus dropped anchor.
-This site holds significant historical value, marking the beginning of European exploration in the Americas.
+This site marks the beginning of European exploration in the Americas.

 Read More